mmmmimic/diffConvNet/README.md

 Same as ModelNet40.

 ## 3D Scene Segmentation
-**NB: Please be aware that there could be an error on the Toronto3D segmentation, as reported in issues, causing the model to show constant IoU during training.
+**NB: Please be aware that there could be an error on the Toronto3D segmentation, as reported in issues, causing the model to show constant (and anormal) IoU during training.
 I failed to reproduce the error when I ran the code from scratch, and thus not able to debug it.
-I am really sorry for this.**
+I am really sorry for this.
+My best guess is that this bug could be fixed by importing the anaconda environment from environment.yaml. **

 ### Toronto3D
 **Prepare dataset (may require torch 1.8.x)**